Fair Allocation of Vaccines, Ventilators and Antiviral Treatments: Leaving No Ethical Value Behind in Health Care Rationing: A General Theory of Reserve Systems

-Allocation rules based on sequential reserve matching are used in a wide range of practical applications.
-While an aspect that is often ignored in practical applications, it is important to pay attention to the choice of the order of precedence in these problems, for it has potentially significant distributional implications.
-In this subsection we focus on sequential reserve matching under soft reserves, as this case likely is the relevant case for our main application of pandemic rationing.\footnote{The case of hard reserves is much simpler to analyze, and it offers more general results.
-See Theorem 2 in an earlier version of this paper \citet{pathak/sonmez/unver/yenmez:20a}.}
+Allocation rules based on sequential reserve matching are used in many practical applications.
+While an aspect often ignored in practical applications, it is important to pay attention to the choice of the order of precedence in these problems, for it has potentially significant distributional implications.
+In this subsection, we focus on sequential reserve matching under soft reserves, as this case likely is the relevant case for our main application of pandemic rationing.\footnote{The case of hard reserves is much simpler to analyze and offers more general results.
+See Theorem 2 in \citet{pathak/sonmez/unver/yenmez:20a}.}

 We already know from Proposition \ref{prop:seq-reserve-comp-stat-cutoffs} that the later a category is processed, the less competitive it becomes.
-A natural follow up question is whether this also means that the beneficiaries of this category necessarily benefits from this comparative static exercise.
-The answer would be of course straightforward, if each patient was a beneficiary of a single category.
+A natural follow-up question is whether this also means that the beneficiaries of this category necessarily benefits from this comparative static exercise.
+The answer would be straightforward, if each patient was a beneficiary of a single category.
 But this is not the case in our model, because even if each patient is a beneficiary of at most one preferential treatment category, they are also each a beneficiary of the unreserved category.
 Indeed, even if that was not the case, unless the reserves are hard non-beneficiaries may still be matched with units from preferential treatment categories.
 So the answer to this question is not an immediate implication of Proposition \ref{prop:seq-reserve-comp-stat-cutoffs}.
 Under some assumptions such as when there is only one preferential treatment category \citep{dur/kominers/pathak/sonmez:18}, this question is already answered in the affirmative.
 However, as we present in the next example, this is not always the case.

 \begin{example} Suppose there are $q=6$ medical units to be allocated in total.
 There are six categories: the unreserved category $u$ and five preferential treatment categories $c,c',c^*,\hat{c},\tilde{c}$ and each category has a single unit capacity.